rahuljpillai/studentdatabase/README.md

 padding: Adds 10 pixels of padding inside both elements.
 .right also has border-left to create a vertical divider line between the left and right elements.

-4. h1: This section styles all <h1> elements on the page.

-text-align: Centers the text horizontally within the <h1> element.

 5. table: This section styles all HTML tables on the page.